rponte/mybatis-migrations-anttasks/README.markdown

 - `./scripts`
 	* This directory contains your migration SQL files.
 These are the files that contain your DDL to both upgrade and downgrade your database structure.
 By default, the directory will contain the script to create the **changelog** table, plus one empty example migration script.

-To create a new migration script, use the **"db:migrate:new"** task.
-To run all pending migrations, use the **"db:migrate:up"** task.
-To undo the last migration applied, use the **"db:migrate:down"** task etc. For more details, please, read the [MyBatis Migrations Documentation](https://github.com/rponte/mybatis-migrations-anttasks/blob/master/mybatis-migrations/MyBatis-3-Migrations.pdf).
+To create a new migration script, use the **db:migrate:new** task.
+To run all pending migrations, use the **db:migrate:up** task.
+To undo the last migration applied, use the **db:migrate:down** task etc. For more details about how MyBatis Migrations works, please, read the [MyBatis Migrations Documentation](https://github.com/rponte/mybatis-migrations-anttasks/blob/master/mybatis-migrations/MyBatis-3-Migrations.pdf).

 Tasks
 -------------